no0dles/hammerkit/docs/build-file/references.md

 ```
 {% endcode %}

-The task name `example` in the referenced build file will be prepended with the reference name `foo` and can be used as `foo:example`&#x20;
+The task name `example` in the referenced build file will be prepended with the reference name `foo` and can be used as `foo:example`

 {% tabs %}
 {% tab title="shell" %}